moretticb/moretticb.github.io/_posts/blog/2016-12-31-a-game-environment-for-complementary-project-applications.md

 Every element shown in *MapArea* that smoothly moves or changes its visual aspect undergoes an animation effect.
 Motion transition between current and next positions in the map, as well as changes in states of sprite sequences are covered below.

-From game mechanics perspective, a walking character, for instance, consists of indicating current and next positions until the path to walk is completely traveled.
+From game mechanics perspective, a walking character, for instance, consists of indicating current and next positions until the path to walk is completely traversed.
 Positioning characters, graphically, is about a rough change from one cell to another in the map.
 That is when animation takes place to make these rough transitions more smooth, at a frame update rate (FPS).

 ### Spriter